 While we all know that straws contribute hugely to the plastic crisis, grabbing one or saying no to a bartender sticking one in your cocktail isn’t the easiest habit to un-learn.
 The solution?
 Reusable straws.
 With metal straws, and even foldable straws available online, you’ll be spoilt for choice.
-Check out these funky multicoloured steel straws from Etsy (they’re way cheaper than you would expect too, which is just an added bonus) and worst-case scenario, buy a packet of recyclable paper straws (and dispose responsibly).

 While we’re on the topic of reusable straws, have you considered buying reusable cutlery as well?
 No?
 Well, you’re about to.
 You can actually pick up some really compact cutlery sets that won’t break the budget.
 This pack is reasonably cheap and is made from wheat straw—an environmentally-friendly alternative to plastic that is fully biodegradable, plus it’s strong enough to withstand very hot foods and many uses.